KatherLab/LLMAIx/README.md

 ## Run with Docker (CPU)

-1. Download the desired models (must be compatible with llama-cpp, in gguf format, e.g. from HuggingFace) into a new models directory!
-2. Download/Clone this repository: `git clone https://github.com/KatherLab/LLMAIx.git`
+1. Download/Clone this repository: `git clone https://github.com/KatherLab/LLMAIx.git`
-3. Go to the repository directory: `cd LLMAIx`
+2. Go to the repository directory: `cd LLMAIx`
-4. Edit `docker-compose.yml` with the correct path to the models directory.
-Inside of this model path should be the _.gguf_ files as well as the adapted `config.yml` file.
-5. Run the docker image: `docker compose up` (add `-d` to run in detached mode)
+3. Run the docker image: `docker compose up` (add `-d` to run in detached mode)

+That's it — the default model (Gemma 4 E4B) is downloaded automatically from Hugging Face on first use (~5 GB) and cached in a Docker volume for subsequent runs.

 Now access in your browser via `http://localhost:19999`

 Update the docker image: `docker compose pull`

+> [!TIP]
+> To use your own (manually downloaded) models instead: put the _.gguf_ files and an adapted `config.yml` into a local models directory, then edit `docker-compose.yml` to bind-mount that directory to `/models` and set `CONFIG_FILE=/models/config.yml` (see the comments in the compose file).

 ## Run with Docker (CUDA / NVIDIA GPU)

 Requires the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on the host.

-1. Follow steps 1-4 above, but edit `docker-compose-cuda.yml` instead.
+1. Follow steps 1-2 above (for custom models, edit `docker-compose-cuda.yml` instead).
 2. Run: `docker compose -f docker-compose-cuda.yml up` (add `-d` to run in detached mode)

 Now access in your browser via `http://localhost:19999`